 Take advantage of the help available for military personnel

 At Trinity Finance, we understand the obstacles that can stand in your way when trying to buy a home as a member of the armed forces.
 Our mortgage brokers – located throughout Kent, London and Edinburgh – work closely with specialist lenders who provide military mortgages.
-If you wish to apply for the Forces Help to Buy scheme, just let your dedicated mortgage broker know so that the lender can incorporate the loan into your affordability calculations.
+If you wish to apply for the Forces Help to Buy scheme, just let your dedicated mortgage broker know.
+That way, the lender can incorporate the loan into your affordability calculations.

-Give us a call on 01322 907 000 to begin your military mortgage application or send us an email at email@example.com.
+Give us a call on 01322 907 000 to begin your military mortgage application or email us at firstname.lastname@example.org.
 Our mortgage experts can also provide you with more information on the other schemes available and determine which lenders will allow you to combine them when buying your home.